Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Niederreiter cryptosystems and Quasi-Cyclic Codes

 \subsection{Conditions on the parity-check matrix}

 We need some terminology before we can describe our requirements on parity-check matrices of a quasi-cyclic codes.
 These condition are easy to generate and a large class of block circulant matrices satisfy these conditions. \begin{definition} [Permutation equivalent rows and columns] Let $c_i,c_j$ be two column matrices, we say columns $c_{i}$ and $c_{j}$ are permutation equivalent if there is a permutation $\sigma \in\mathrm{S}_{n}$ such that $\sigma(c_{i})=c_{j}$.
 The permutation group acts on the indices of the columns.
 Similarly, if there is a permutation $\tau \in \mathrm{S}_n$ such that $\tau(r_{i})=r_j$, we say that rows $r_i$ and $r_j$ are permutation equivalent. \end{definition} In short, two columns are permutation equivalent if one of them can can be reordered to get the other column.
 We now describe the quasi-cyclic code for our cryptosystem.
 We do this by stating conditions on the systematic parity-check matrix $\mathcal{H}$ for a quasi cyclic error-correcting code.
-The dimension of $\mathcal{H}$ is $m_1p\times m_2p$, where $m_1 < m_2$ are positive integers and $p$ a prime.In particular, $\mathcal{H}$ is of the form $[\mathrm{I}|C]$ where $\mathrm{I}$ is an identity matrix of size $m_1p$ and $C$ is a matrix with circulant blocks.
-Each block in $C$, is a circulant matrix $C_{ij}$ where $i=1,2,\ldots,m_1$ and $j=1,2,\ldots,(m_2-m_1)$ and is of size the prime $p$.
-It is well known that $C=\sum_{i,j} E_{i,j}\otimes C_{i,j}$ where $E_{ij}$ is the matrix with $1$ in the $(i, j)$ position and zero everywhere else. \begin{itemize} \item[i)] Circulant matrices $C_{ij}$ with all entries the same is forbidden.
-That means, $C_{i,j}$ is such that the polynomial corresponding to the circulant matrix $C_{i,j}$ is not $a\sum_{k}\mu^{k}$ for any $a$ in the field.
+The dimension of $\mathcal{H}$ is $m_1d\times m_2d$, where $m_1 < m_2$ are positive integers and $d\geq 2$.
+From now onward, we assume that $\mathcal{H}$ is of the form $[\mathrm{I}\,|\,C]$ where $\mathrm{I}$ is an identity matrix of size $m_1d$ and $C$ is a matrix with circulant blocks.
+Each block in $C$, is a circulant matrix $C_{ij}$ where $i=1,2,\ldots,m_1$ and $j=1,2,\ldots,(m_2-m_1)$ and is of size $d\geq 2$.
+It is well known that $C=\sum_{i,j} E_{i,j}\otimes C_{i,j}$ where $E_{ij}$ is the matrix with $1$ in the $(i, j)$ position and zero everywhere else. \paragraph{Conditions on the parity-check matrix $\mathcal{H}$} \begin{itemize} \item[i)] There is one column in $C$, such that, all the circulants $C_{i,j}$ in that column have at least one unique element in the first row.
+Equivalently, there is a $j_0$, such that, for all $i$, circulant matrices $C_{i,j_0}$ will have at least one unique element in the first row.
+However, note that, different circulant blocks can share the same unique element.

-\item[ii)] For each $j$ there is at least one $i$ where $C_{i,j}$ contains an element from a proper extension of $\mathbb{F}_2$.
+\item[ii)] All matrices are defined over a field of characteristic 2.
+For each $j$ there is at least one $i$ where $C_{i,j}$ contains an element from a proper extension of $\mathbb{F}_2$.
 This condition is equivalent to saying that each column of $C$ contains at least one element from some non-trivial extension of $\mathbb{F}_2$.